A Place for Everyone

 The School of the Arts is committed to excellence in the visual, performing, and digital arts.
-SCSU is the only university in Minnesota to have the distinction of national accreditations in art, theatre, and music programs.
+St. Cloud State is the only university in Minnesota to have the distinction of national accreditations in art, theatre and music.

 The Herberger Business School is one of only seven accredited business colleges in Minnesota.
-It includes eight major courses of study, as well as a Master of Business Administration program.
+It has eight major courses of study, as well as a Master of Business Administration program.

 The School of Public Affairs prepares students for careers in the fields of planning and community development, criminal justice, economics, and political science.

 The School of Computer, Engineering, and Environment is designed to connect related programs from the College of Science and Engineering.
-The school includes 5 departments with 17 different majors and minor.
+The school has five departments with 17 majors and minors.

 - Computer Science & Information Technology

 - Environmental & Technological Studies

 The School of Education prepares high-quality teachers, administrators, counselors, scholars, and other school and community professionals.
 It has a doctoral program in higher education administration.

 The School of Health & Human Services educates students to be nurses, sports scientists, social workers, lab technicians, gerontologists, speech pathologists, counselors, teachers and more.

 - Community Psychology, Counseling and Family Therapy